Jojo-M-C/The-Hitchhikers-Guide-to-Frequent-Questions/docs/source/Truffle.rst

 Deploy
 -----

-1. Initalize new project
+1. Initalize new project and add contracts in /contracts folder

 ``truffle init``

-3. create Contracts
+2. Modify deployment files

-2. Modify "1_initial_migrations.js"
+Note: they have to be named in a consecutive order.

 3. Create mnemonics